Difficulty discovering "community site"

 In such a case you would still have an awkward split between Github and planio.
 I recommend considering carefully the intended use of each site, and taking steps to facilitate a proper flow of traffic between them, to mediate their various purposes among the projects maintained by the organization.
 Ultimately, however, both sites serve the same general function, and support similar features.
 It is opaque to me why both would be used, other than perhaps to mediate the differences in usage for the commercial versus open sides of the projects.

-RE: Difficulty discovering "community site" - Added by Michael Kay almost 2 years ago
+RE: Difficulty discovering "community site" - Added by Michael Kay about 2 years ago

 You can't delete code that you've posted on SourceForge, as far as I'm aware.

-RE: Difficulty discovering "community site" - Added by E L almost 2 years ago
+RE: Difficulty discovering "community site" - Added by E L about 2 years ago

 Michael Kay wrote in RE: Difficulty discovering "community site":